delin/zabbix-hddtemp/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-#Installation
+# Installation
 1. Install hddtemp utility (apt-get isntall hddtemp)
-2. Make sure Zabbix agent have access to run hddtemp (sudo chmod +s `which hddtemp` or add zabbix to sudo)
+2. Make sure hddtemp is running as daemon on localhost:7634 (`nc localhost 7634`)
 3. Copy hddtemp.conf to /etc/zabbix/zabbix_agentd.conf.d/
 4. Import zbx_hddtemp.xml in Zabbix templates

-vovka@krevedko.su
+Tnx @vovka1200